Slanderkin/SLAMSim/README.md

 # SLAMSim
-Use left click to spawn cylinders.
+Use left click to spawn cylinders, WASD to move.
 Slightly unoptimized.